nickjj/ansible-sshd/README.md

 Tested on ubuntu 12.04 LTS but it should work on other versions that are similar.

-## Ansible galaxy
+## Ansible Galaxy

-You can find it on the official [ansible galaxy](https://galaxy.ansible.com/list#/roles/1078) if you want to rate it.
+You can find it on the official
+[Ansible Galaxy](https://galaxy.ansible.com/list#/roles/1078) if you want to rate it.

 ## License